matomo-org/developer-documentation/docs/4.x/translations.md

 ### Providing default translations

-To replace a key with translated text, Piwik will look into the JSON file for the current language.
-If no entry can be found, Piwik will use the english translation by default.
+To replace a key with translated text, Matomo will look into the JSON file for the current language.
+If no entry can be found, Matomo will use the english translation by default.
 Therefore, you should always provide a default translation in English for all keys in the file `en.json` (ie, `/plugins/MyPlugin/lang/en.json`).

 ### Reusing translations

-As mentioned Piwik comes with quite a lot of translations.
+As mentioned, Matomo comes with quite a lot of translations.
 You can and should reuse them but you are supposed to be aware that a translation key might be removed or renamed in the future.
-It is also possible that a translation key was added in a recent version and therefore is not available in older versions of Piwik.
+It is also possible that a translation key was added in a recent version and therefore is not available in older versions of Matomo.
 We do not currently announce any of such changes.
 Still, 99% of the translation keys do not change and it is therefore usually a good idea to reuse existing translations.
 Especially when you or your company would otherwise not be able to provide them.
-To find any existing translation keys go to <span style="font-variant: small-caps">Settings =&gt; Translation search</span> in your Piwik installation.
+To find any existing translation keys go to <span style="font-variant: small-caps">Settings =&gt; Translation search</span> in your Matomo installation.
 The menu item will only appear if the [development mode](https://developer.matomo.org/guides/getting-started-part-1#enable-development-mode) is enabled.

 ## Translations in PHP